maudpelissier/GLITCH/content/_index.md

         GLITCH
       image:
         filename: welcome.jpg
+              text: |
+        <br>

         The **GLITCH** research project focuses on the role of memory in grammar learning in a second language.
 GLITCH stands for Grammar LearnIng TeCHniques for a second language.
 It is funded by a young researcher grant from the French National Research Agency (ANR) awarded to Maud Pélissier for 2024-2028.
-      text: |
-        <br>

-        The **GLITCH** research project is funded by a young researcher grant from the French National Research Agency (ANR) awarded to Maud Pélissier for 2024-2028.
   - block: collection
     content:
       title: Latest News